Build and Deploy a Simple Staking Contract

 scripts/deploy.js

-:jsasync function main() { const MyToken = await ethers.getContractFactory("MyToken"); const myToken = await MyToken.deploy(ethers.parseUnits("1000000", 6)); await myToken.waitForDeployment(); console.log("MyToken deployed to:", await myToken.getAddress()); const SimpleStaking = await ethers.getContractFactory("SimpleStaking"); const simpleStaking = await SimpleStaking.deploy(await myToken.getAddress()); await simpleStaking.waitForDeployment(); console.log("SimpleStaking deployed to:", await simpleStaking.getAddress()); } main() .then(() => process.exit(0)) .catch(error => { console.error(error); process.exit(1); });
+:javascriptasync function main() { const MyToken = await ethers.getContractFactory("MyToken"); const gasLimit = 3_000_000; // or use estimated gas or default const myToken = await MyToken.deploy(ethers.parseUnits("1000000", 6), { gasLimit: gasLimit }); await myToken.waitForDeployment(); console.log("MyToken deployed to:", await myToken.getAddress()); const SimpleStaking = await ethers.getContractFactory("SimpleStaking"); const simpleStaking = await SimpleStaking.deploy(await myToken.getAddress(), { gasLimit: gasLimit }); await simpleStaking.waitForDeployment(); console.log("SimpleStaking deployed to:", await simpleStaking.getAddress()); } main() .then(() => process.exit(0)) .catch(error => { console.error(error); process.exit(1); });

-bashnpx hardhat run scripts/deploy.js --network Jovay
+bashnpx hardhat run scripts/deploy.js --network jovay_testnet

 If your script's execution succeeds, your terminal should resemble the output below: